instructed-glacier-model/igm-doc/docs/modules/outputs/write_ncdf.md

 # Module `write_ncdf`

-This IGM module writes 2D field variables defined in the paramer list `vars_to_save` into the NetCDF output file given by parameter `output_file` (default output.nc).
-The saving frequency is given by parameter `processes.time.save` defined in module `time`.
+This IGM module writes 2D field variables specified in the parameter list `vars_to_save` into the NetCDF output file defined by the parameter `output_file` (default: `output.nc`).
+The saving frequency is determined by the parameter `processes.time.save` in the `time` module.

-This module depends on `netCDF4`.
+This module requires the `netCDF4` library.

 ## Config Structure
 ~~~yaml